GabeALopez/lark-project/README.txt

 Instructions:
 To see files, type ls
-To start up the game, use ./ followed by beginings.sh.
+To start up the game, use ./ followed by beginnings.sh.
 This will be done for each script you encounter.
-Use the following comamnd to see the cover art: cat coverArt.txt
+Use the following command to see the cover art: cat coverArt.jpg